wevm/abitype/docs/api/test.md

+---
+description: 'Entrypoint for test utilities and constants.'
+title: 'Test'
+---

 # Test

 ABIType exports some test utilities and constants to make playing around and testing your code easier via the `'abitype/test'` entrypoint.